The Nikon Z5 II - Setup

 The Auto Focus

-As I said already, auto focus is quite advanced on this camera.
-The automatic mode can select eyes, faces and may objects and focus quickly on them.
-The type of subject is selected in "AF/MF subject detection options" in the POTO SHOOTING menu.
+As I said, autofocus is quite advanced on this camera.
+The automatic mode can select eyes, faces, and many other objects and quickly focus on them.
+The recognized subject types are set in the "AF/MF subject detection options" section of the POTO SHOOTING menu.
 I have it on Auto.
-The detection is possible in an AF area mode where a small additional icon is displayed to indicate this feature.
+Detection is possible in AF area mode, where a small additional icon indicates the selection feature.

-To select such an area, you define an AF switch button via f2.
+To use such an area, you define an AF switch button via f2.
 By default, it is one of the front buttons.
-Once this button is pressed, you can select the AF mode, single, continuous or auto, with the front wheel and the area with the back wheel.
+Once this button is pressed, you can choose the AF mode — single, continuous, or auto —with the front wheel and the area with the back wheel.
 Via a8, the available focus areas can be restricted.

-Without detection, the focus selects the closest object in the focus area, unless the camera judges elements as foreground which should be blurry.
-The focus area can be moved with the cursor, and centered with OK.
+Without detection, the focus selects the closest object in the focus area, unless the camera judges elements as foreground, which should be blurry.
+The focus area can be moved with the cursor and centered with OK.
+Alternatively, the area can be positioned on the touch screen if the AF mode is on for the touch screen, indicated by a small icon on the monitor.

-For an overview on the available AF modes, go the the PHOTO SHOOTING menu and to "AF-area Mode".
+For an overview of the available AF areas, go to the PHOTO SHOOTING menu and select "AF-area Mode".
 There, you can see the available areas and even define two custom ones.
-Not all AF areas make sens in both AF-S and AF-C. The dynamic areas are reserved for AF-C. They are an old way to follow a moving object.
-The focus will jump a bit off the center of the area if the subject is detected to move off the center.
+Not all AF areas make sense in both AF-S and AF-C. The dynamic areas are reserved for AF-C. They are an old way to follow a moving object.
+The focus will shift a bit off-center if the subject is detected moving off-center.

-3D tracking is a special AF mode, where the focus point follows a moving object.
-To lock it, start focusing with a half-press or with AF-ON.
-I have set one of the front keys to switch quickly between selected focus modes.
-This is done via f2 by selecting the icon for switching.
-The type of focus points can be restricted in that process.
-I have set a button in one user mode to switch between auto area and 3D tracking quickly.
+3D tracking is a special AF area mode in which the focus point follows a moving object.
+To lock it onto an object, start focusing with a half-press or the AF-ON button.
+I have set one of the front keys to quickly switch between selected focus areas.
+This is configured via f2 by selecting the switch icon.
+The type of focus areas to switch can be restricted.
+I have set a button in one user mode to quickly switch between auto area and 3D tracking.
+For landscape, switch between pinpoint, auto area, and tracking.

-The most accurate AF option is the pinpoint.
-The point can be set with the touch screen.
-But beware, that the touch mode is on AF set, not set and shoot or off, as shown in the small icon, where this mode can also be changed.
-My method to focus exactly is to use a 100% zoom, which works best with back button focus as explained below.
-It is possible to set a button for this zoom via f2, or you can use the + and - key.
+The most precise AF option is the pinpoint.
+The point can be set using the touchscreen.
+But beware that the touch mode is set to AF, not "set and shoot" or "off", as shown in the small icon where this touch mode can also be changed.
+My method for focusing precisely is to use 100% zoom, which works best with back-button focus, as explained below.
+Set a button for this zoom via F2, or you can use the + and - keys.
 The cursor can move the zoomed area around.

 Back Button Focus

-I have converted to this mode of focusing a long time ago.
-The idea is not to focus with a half press of the shutter, but with a separate key.
+I have been focusing this way for a long time.
+The idea is not to focus with a half-press of the shutter, but with a separate key.
 The AF-ON button on the back is ideal for it.
 It is configured to start focusing by default.
-All you have to do is to remove the focus function from the shutter.
+All you have to do is remove the focus function from the shutter.
 This is done via a6 in the CUSTOM menu.

-The other advantage is that you can use single auto focus mode AF-S even in AF-C, just by releasing the AF-ON button.
+The other advantage is that you can use single autofocus mode AF-S even in AF-C by releasing the AF-ON button.

 One problem is that you have to instruct other users of your camera to focus with AF-ON.
-You can set a user mode without back button focus for this if needed.
+You can set a user mode without back-button focus if needed.
 Or you can add the a6 setup into your user menu for quick access.

 AUTO ISO

-Exposure is simply the light per area on the sensor.
-At a fixed light emission of the subject, exposure is controlled by the aperture and the shutter speed only, if we ignore filters and light loss in the lens for now.
+Exposure is simply the amount of light per unit area on the sensor.
+At a fixed light level, exposure is controlled solely by the aperture and shutter speed, if we ignore filters and lens light loss for now.
 But we need the aperture to set the depth of field and the shutter speed to freeze or show motion.
 Moreover, there are restrictions.
 The aperture can only be as wide as the lens allows.
 And if it is too narrow, diffraction will spoil the image.
-The shutter speed needs to be fast enough to allow hand held shooting without camera motion inducing blur.
-The Z5 II has an effective stabilization to avoid this, by the way.
+The shutter speed needs to be fast enough to enable handheld shooting without inducing camera motion blur.
+The Z5 II has effective stabilization to avoid this, by the way.
 The image below was shot at 1/15 with a 50mm lens.

-To help out, the image can be made brighter using the ISO settings.
+To help, the image can be made brighter by adjusting the ISO settings.
 The base is ISO100 on this camera, and it can get up to ISO64000, more than 9 stops.
 The problem is that this also makes the unavoidable noise brighter.
-The dynamic range of the sensor reaches from the noise level to the maximum capacity.
-With higher ISO, the noise level rises, and the dynamic range decreases consequently.
+The sensor's dynamic range spans from the noise level to its maximum capacity.
+At higher ISOs, the noise level rises and the dynamic range decreases.

 To set the ISO, there is a special button.
-While pressed, the front button sets ISO AUTO or not, and the back button sets the ISO value.
+While pressed, the back button toggles ISO AUTO, and the front button sets the ISO value.
 For ISO AUTO, this is the minimum ISO value to use.
 ISO can also be changed using the i-menu or in the PHOTO SHOOTING menu.
-In this case, the maximum value for ISO can be set.
+In this case, the maximum ISO value can be set to your liking.
+I like to keep my maximum at ISO 1600 for regular shooting.

-In mode S, AUTO ISO works by opening the aperture as much as possible and only then increasing the ISO.
-In mode A, AUTO ISO will set the minimum shutter speed according the settings in the PHOTO SHOOTING menu.
-There is an AUTO option which takes into account the lens used and selects the minimum shutter speed.
-A longer lens is more sensible to camera shake because of its magnification.
+In shutter speed selection mode S, AUTO ISO works by opening the aperture (i.e., lowering the f-stop) as much as possible, then increasing the ISO.
+In aperture mode A, AUTO ISO will set the minimum shutter speed according to the settings in the PHOTO SHOOTING menu.
+There is an AUTO option that considers the lens used and selects the minimum shutter speed.
+A longer lens is more sensitive to camera shake because of its magnification.
 This AUTO mode can be configured to be faster or slower in the same menu.

-The Z5 II sensor has too modes.
+The Z5 II sensor has two read modes.
 The second one is kicking in at ISO800 and allows a higher capacity.
-A consequence is that ISO400 should be avoided.
+As a consequence, ISO400 should be avoided.
 ISO800 has the same noise characteristics as ISO200.

-Noise can be removed with the noise tools in the camera for JPEG output, or in your software for RAW output.
+Noise can be removed with the noise tools in the camera for JPEG output, as set in the picture profile, or in your software for RAW output.
 Of course, nothing beats a low ISO, not even the most modern AI.
-On the other hand, you should not be afraid to use ISO1600 or above to fight motion blur.
+On the other hand, you should not be afraid to use ISO 1600 or higher to reduce motion blur.
 That is much better than a picture spoiled by smearing details because the subject moved.
-For kids and sports, or for flying birds, you need 1/1000 at least.
+For kids and sports, or for flying birds, you need at least 1/1000.

 The Card Slots

 I want a camera with two card slots.
 The reason is that I want a backup of my photos.
 Cards may fail, get lost or stolen, or may be spoiled during readout on the computer.
 So, I definitely want a backup.
 You can set the Z5 to produce it on the second card slot.
-These days it does not make much sense to use the second card for overflow.
-A single 128KB card can hold thousands of pictures now.
-And they are less expensive than being unable to shoot due to missing card space.
+These days, it does not make much sense to use the second card for overflow.
+A single 128KB card can now hold thousands of pictures.
+And they are less expensive than the cost of missing shots due to a lack of card space.
 So, buy two big ones.

-My second card never leaves the camera, or maybe only to backup all its content to a hard drive.
+My second card never leaves the camera, except to back up all its content to a hard drive.
 I use the first card to transfer the files to the computer, and format it afterwards.
-It may even be a good idea to use different first cards for different events.
+It is a good idea to use different first cards for different events.

-If you are doing video, you can use one of the cards for it.
+If you are doing a video, you can use one of the cards for it.
 For a mixed work, photos could go to the first, and videos to the second.
 Then, of course, there is no backup.
-The setup is in the VIDEO menu, and it even shows the time you have left for the video on your card.
+The setup is in the VIDEO menu, and it even shows how much time you have left on your card for the video.

 Comments